 MBFC’s Country Freedom Rating: 54.92 – Moderate Freedom

-Government Influence on Media: Nigeria is a federal republic composed of 36 states.
-Up until the nineties, The Media of Nigeria was directly controlled by the government as the government held the majority of ownership.
-At present, most of the press and the broadcasting sector are either directly state-owned, particularly Broadcast media such as The Nigerian Television Authority (NTA) and Ogun State Television OGTV, which is owned by the Ogun State Government.
+Nigeria is a federal republic composed of 36 states.
+Until the nineties, The Media of Nigeria was directly controlled by the government as the government held the majority ownership.
+Most of the press and the broadcasting sector are either directly state-owned, particularly Broadcast media such as The Nigerian Television Authority (NTA) and Ogun State Television OGTV, which the Ogun State Government owns.
 However, media is also owned by prominent families and businesses, such as Nduka Obaigbena, publisher and owner of ThisDay Newspaper, and the Aboderin Family, owner of The Punch Newspaper, which is the most circulated in the country.

 The National Broadcasting Commission is the broadcast regulator of Nigeria and has control over the licensing of Broadcasting media.
 According to the U.S State Department, the Nigerian government uses regulatory oversight to “restrict press freedom, notably clamping down on television and radio stations.”
 For example, according to a Guardian Nigeria article dated 2020, The National Broadcasting Commission (NBC) fined Nigeria Info 99.3 FM (local radio station) “N5 million over a comment made by a former Deputy Governor of the Central Bank of Nigeria, Dr. Obadiah Mailaifa on one of its program.”